knedlyk/archvdr-test/README.md

-This is a mirror of Archvdr repo with my changes
+This is a mirror of Archvdr repo (http://sourceforge.net/apps/trac/archvdr/wiki/ArchVDR) with my changes.